 When these individuals are faced with the prospect of working outside of a larger institution or organization, they often come to realize how unprepared they are for the daily task lists associated with running a business.
 Someone has always done their insurance billing for them.
 Someone else has calculated their hours and given them a paycheck.
 The marketing department has always brought clients in the door and maintained the website.

 Just giving extended thought to this process can be wholly overwhelming for the most organized and motivated individual.
 Add to that the conflict of “I want to help” vs “I need to make money” that rages in all new private practice clinicians.
 As this conflict arises, a shift in mindset is required.
 It is possible to help, and be compensated well for your help.
 It is possible to serve a wide population of people from varied socio-economic backgrounds without the fear of not being able to pay the mortgage each month.
 This does, however, require a shift in thinking and work balance.
-It also requires knowing your skill sets, and brining in professional help for the aspects of running a practice that seem more daunting.
+It also requires knowing your skill sets, and bringing in professional help for the aspects of running a practice that seem more daunting.
 At times, engaging the right individuals for support can be essential.

 At CliniGrow Business Solutions, LLC, we understand the small private practice.
 We can help you navigate the waters of “practice building”, as well as better understand how to be a clinician and a business owner.
 In the process, we will help you turn the goals for your business into a reality beyond your expectations.